 Since the 20th century, the repertoire of the shakuhachi has been expanding to include different styles of music.
 The interest in this instrument is increasing outside of Japan.

 The traditional music for shakuhachi has its own notation in Japanese.
-Here is an example of a piece of music.
 Different styles may have different notations.

 links to YouTube: